php-censor/php-censor/docs/en/configuring_project.md

 * `broken` - Build failure stage.
 Called only when the build failed after a successful previous build .

 Some plugins have restrictions on the stages in which they can be launched.
 For example, plugins
 [TechnicalDept](plugins/technical_dept.md), [PHPLoc](plugins/php_loc.md), [PHPCpd](plugins/php_cpd.md),
 [PHPCodeSniffer](plugins/php_code_sniffer.md), [PHPMessDetector](plugins/php_mess_detector.md),
 [PHPDocblockChecker](plugins/php_docblock_checker.md), [PHPParallelLint](plugins/php_parallel_lint.md),
 [Codeception](plugins/codeception.md), [PhpUnit](plugins/php_unit.md) can only be launched at test stage.
-The plugin [Composer](plugins/composer.md), can only be launched at setup stage
+The plugin [Composer](plugins/composer.md), can only be launched at setup stage.

 ### Redefining configuration for the specific branches.

 The directive `branch-<branch-name>` (For example: `branch-feature-1` for the branch `feature-1`) **allows to redefine or to complete the main build configuration for the specific branches**.

 There is also a directive `branch-regex:<branch-name-regex>` **which allows to compare branches by regexp** for the same purposes (For example: `branch-regex:^feature\-\d$` for the branches: `feature-1`, `feature-2` etc.).

 **If there are several directives `branch-regex:`/`branch-`, the first directive that matches up with the name of the branch will be used.**

 The required parameter `run-option` allows to define, to redefine and to complete the configuration and can take different values:

 * `replace` - will cause the branch specific plugins to run and the default ones not.